etentsidou/SHAP-Guided_Grouped_Regularization/README.md

     python test/CRISPR-M/encoding_test_group_regularization.py

 ## Data
-This repository includes the HEK293T and K562 datasets with epigenetic features for sgRNA off-target prediction, used also in CRISPR-M and DeepCRISPR experiments.
+This repository includes the HEK293T and K562 datasets with epigenetic features for sgRNA off-target prediction, as used in CRISPR-M and DeepCRISPR experiments.

 ## Acknowledgement
 This work builds upon the CRISPR-M model originally published by Sun J, Guo J, Liu J.